StewStrong/Create-Interactive-Issues/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] You have tested it with only Create interactive, Create, Valkyrien Skies and Kotlin for Forge installed.
 (KFF only needed on forge)
 - [ ] The bug hasn't been reported already.

+### Newest version of Interactive is 1.1.1-beta.3.
+Get it from the Valkyrien Skies discord
+*You can remove this and the line above once you have made sure your issue happens on 1.1.1*

+***

 **Describe the bug**
 *A description of what the bug is, remove this line*